Cody Willis: Second departure

 After four years in the role, Brady decided to quit Neighbours.
 She said that Cody had been "great fun to play", but it was time to move on.
 Upon learning that the character was to be killed-off, Brady admitted that she was relieved, as she could not sit and watch someone else in the role.
 She continued, "I was pleased when I heard she was going to die because I like to finish things clearly – and that was obviously going to be an end to everything."
 Brady found the filming of her last scenes "hard" and said was "just numb".
 She also said that it felt "kind of spooky" saying goodbye to her character, as she could sense "the feelings of everyone who'd known her in Ramsay Street."
 Cody is shot after a drugs bust in Ramsay Street goes wrong.
 She is hit by a stray bullet as police try to apprehend the drug dealers.
 The situation was described as being perhaps one of the most disturbing events to have ever occurred in Ramsay Street.
 Cody was left in a critical condition and she was taken to the hospital, where she underwent surgery.
-Cody's mother flew down from Darwin to be by her daughter's bedside, but Cody later died.
+Cody's mother Pam returns to Erinsborough from Darwin to be by her daughter's bedside, but Cody later dies.
 Months before the storyline was due to air in the United Kingdom, the Dunblane massacre occurred and the BBC were urged not to show the scenes, which had been labelled "inappropriate and insensitive."
+Brady made her final appearance on 29 March 1996 as Cody's ghost appears to her friend Sam Kratz (Richard Grieve).